Advice about apprenticeships during the Coronavirus pandemic

 Frequently asked questions – apprenticeships and coronavirus

-Yes, apprenticeship training providers are still operating and most have moved to online and virtual delivery models.
+Yes, apprenticeship training providers are very much operating but the amount of time that apprentices can spend in the workplace may still be restricted.
 You’ll want to ensure your apprentice will still receive sufficient mentoring and support to succeed in their new role and training, especially if some or all of their working time is spent working from home.
 Contact us if you’d like any help or information with taking on a new apprentice.

-I have a member of staff who has undertaken a new job role or level of responsibility in my business due to Covid-19.
+I have a member of staff who has undertaken a new job role or level of responsibility in my business.
 Can I use apprenticeship training to upskill/reskill them?

 Yes, apprenticeships are open to anyone of any age and there are hundreds available at different levels from Level 2 (GCSE equivalent) to degree and masters level.
 Contact us if you’d like any help or information with using apprenticeship training for existing staff, from entry level right through to senior management and leadership.